The Misuse of Drugs Act 1971 places controls on certain medicines. We call these 'controlled drugs'.

-Care homes with nursing (patient’s own controlled drugs)
+Care homes with nursing – people's own controlled drugs

-In care homes with nursing, patients' own individually labelled controlled drugs in schedules 2, 3 and 4 (Part I) must be denatured before handing to the waste disposal company.
-Good practice involves two staff members - one to denature and one to witness.
+People’s own individually labelled controlled drugs (Schedules 2, 3 and 4 (Part I)) must be denatured before handing to the waste disposal company.
 The Environment Agency classes this as processing waste.
-The nursing home will need to apply for a T28 waste exemption.
+Care homes with nursing will need to apply for a T28 waste exemption.
 This is free of charge.

-You must destroy schedule 2 stock in the presence of an authorised witness.
+You must destroy Schedule 2 stock in the presence of an authorised witness.
 This includes a police constable or inspectors of the General Pharmaceutical Council.
-The lead controlled drugs accountable officer of NHS England may also appoint authorised witnesses.
+The lead NHS England controlled drugs accountable officer may also appoint authorised witnesses.

 Medicinal and food grade cannabis products

-If people bring in food grade cannabis products for their own (or a relative's) use, the service must do their own risk assessment.
+If people bring in food grade cannabis products for their own (or a relative's) use, the service must do its own risk assessment.